werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 ### Run a pipeline manually

 You can run a pipeline manually by one of the following methods:
- - By clicking a button in a CI/CD system (for example, in Gitlab CI).
+ - By clicking a button in a CI/CD system (for example, in GitLab CI/CD).
- - By assigning a label in a CI/CD system (e.g., Gitlab CI or Github Actions).
+ - By assigning a label in a CI/CD system (e.g., GitLab CI/CD or GitHub Actions).
 A label is usually assigned to/withdrawn from the pull request by the user or automatically by the CI/CD system while the pipeline is running.
    - For example, the user assigns the "run tests" label to his pull request, and the CI/CD system automatically triggers the corresponding pipeline.
 While this pipeline is running, the "run tests" label is revoked from the pull request.
 Then the user can assign this label again to restart the process,  and so on.
-   - Label serves as an alternative to buttons or is used in cases when the CI/CD system does not support buttons (e.g., Github Actions).
+   - Label serves as an alternative to buttons or is used in cases when the CI/CD system does not support buttons (e.g., GitHub Actions).
    For review environments, assigning a label by the user is a signal to activate the review environment, and removing it (manually or automatically) is a signal to deactivate it.
 This option will be discussed in more detail (later) (#automatically-deploy-to-review-using-a-pull-request-manual-triggering).
- - By sending a request to the API of the CI/CD system (for example, via HTTP at a specific url in Github Actions).
+ - By sending a request to the API of the CI/CD system (for example, via HTTP at a specific url in GitHub Actions).

 ### The testing stage